 Our Favorite Toasters: Two Models That Cost Less Than $100

-We purchased eight long-slot toasters, priced from $36.03 to $249.95, testing them with sandwich bread, artisan loaves, bagels, and both fresh and frozen bread.
+We purchased eight long-slot toasters, priced from about $35 to about $250, testing them with sandwich bread, artisan loaves, bagels, and both fresh and frozen bread.
 Prices reported are what we paid online.
 Test results were averaged, and products appear below in order of preference.

 Performance: We preferred toasters that could handle consecutive batches of toast, fit a variety of bread types, and produced consistent, accurate browning at every setting.
 Toasters lost points if we had to keep putting slices back in to get the desired doneness and if toast came out unevenly browned.